junnbang/full-stack/README.md

     script:
     - cd $TEST_DIR && npm install && npm test
     ```
 2. For every commit to `master` branch, **Travis** will automatically trigger a build.
-This will check if the recent commit can pass all the test cases.
+It will check if the recent commit can pass all the test cases.

     To view the most recent build: